 Domestic violence has been found to constitute the single largest category of police calls in some cities.
 When police officers respond, they know the situation can be volatile for both them and the abuser’s victim.
-That’s because the killer in almost one third of female homicides is an intimate partner, and 14 percent of officer deaths in recent years occurred while responding to domestic violence calls.
+That’s because the killer in almost one third of female homicides is an intimate partner, and 22 percent of officer "line of duty" deaths in recent years occurred while responding to domestic violence calls.

 “What the [police death] stats don’t really capture is all the law enforcement officers that are killed in the line of duty on traffic stops, serving protection orders or serving warrants [to domestic violence offenders],” says Michael P. LaRiviere, a police officer who does domestic violence training for national organizations, including the National Sheriffs’ Association.